Atlant154/scanned_lec_handler/README.md

 ## Main features

 1. **Color correction.**
 Color correction is made using the Pillow library.
 The following parameters are adjusted: color, brightness, contrast, sharpness.
 The preset values give good results on scanned images.
 2. **Image splitting.**
 To obtain a format of images suitable for viewing on mobile devices, vertical separation of the slide was used.
 Due to the fact that a simple separation may violate content, an algorithm for smart cropping has been implemented.
-The line with the most white pixels is determined and being used as a cropping line
+The line with the most white pixels is determined and being used as a cropping line.
 At the moment, when splitting into more than two parts, the result may be incorrect.

 ## Requirements